lianga0/notes/javascript/JavaScript Getting Started.md

 ## JavaScript and Client-Side Development

+For the front-end developer, you can use `NPM` as a way of quickly putting an application together.
+When working with `NPM`, you need to create a file called `package.json`.
+This file keeps track of all the libraries and corresponding version numbers that you are using in your project.

+To create `package.json` file at the command line, type `npm init`.
+This will start the process and ask you questions about the project you are about to create.

+When adding a library to your project, you can go back to the command line and ask for it directly. `NPM` will find the Git repository and add it to your project.

+For example, let’s add `jQuery` to your project and explore how to use it.
+Back at the command line, you should be in the same folder as the `package.json` file, type in `npm install jquery`.

+This code finds the Git repository with the latest version of jQuery and downloads it to your machine.
+It also creates a folder called `node_modules` inside that folder, which is a `jquery` folder containing the library you just requested.

+The last file that this process creates is a `package-lock.json` file.
+This file is helpful in making sure the exact versions of all the libraries you have been working with are installed every time.

-So far, you have a local server running and JavaScript working.
+So far, you have jQuery library.
 However, you have not yet been able to connect your jQuery library to your project.
 In order to get that to work, you need to add a module builder.
 The next section will explain how that works and why it’s important.

 ### Introduction to Module Bundlers (Webpack)